-CPAP – the most popular treatment for OSA.
+CPAP is the most popular treatment for sleep apnea.
 It simply works by pushing air into the back of the throat acting as a splint to keep the airway open.
-CPAP is very safe.
+The CPAP machine is very safe.
 It generally works from the first night of treatment.
 One of the most common problems with CPAP is discomfort or difficulty tolerating the mask and the air pressure.
 Although many of the new PAP machines incorporate technologies with the goal of improving therapy compliance, many OSA patients continue to have difficulty with this treatment option

 For adults, there are multiple surgical procedures that can be performed, and the choice among them can be based on the structures that are causing sleep apnea by blocking breathing during sleep.
 Procedures can be grouped into those directed at the soft palate or other parts of the breathing passages, such as the tongue.
 Soft Palate procedures for sleep apnea are more common and include uvulopalatopharyngoplasty (UPPP) as well as newer procedures such as expansion sphincter pharyngoplasty or lateral pharyngoplasty that have proven better than traditional UPPP in some studies.

 Hypopharyngeal procedures, including tongue radiofrequency, genioglossus advancement, hyoid suspension and partial glossectomy, can be performed alone or in combination with soft palate procedures.
 Jaw advancement surgery (called maxillomandibular advancement or bimaxillary advancement) is another option.
 In children, surgery (usually tonsillectomy and/or adenoidectomy) is a first-line option for obstructive sleep apnea, whereas surgery is typically a second-line therapy in adults.